At Leadership Academy, we believe that play and exploration increase creativity, confidence and social intelligence.

 Nashville Sail Campers are expected to be respectful to each other, their instructors and themselves.
 We are a camp that encourages each other and that does not tolerate put downs.
 We are trying to learn something that is challenging and new, so we need to have patience with the process and with each other.
-We always pitch in to help clean up and help out.
+We always pitch in to clean up and help out.
 We always think about safety first!
 This means we make good decisions, ask questions and listen to the instructors at all times.

 Camp staff will work with your child to redirect minor behavior issues with listening, cooperation or positive participation.
-More disruptive behavior will be brought to the attention of the camp director and the parent will be notified at check out or called by phone.
+More disruptive behavior will be brought to the attention of the camp director and the parent will be notified at check-out or called by phone.

 A camper may be asked to leave camp (without a refund) if the director determines that the camper is compromising the safety of themselves or their group.
 This could include verbally threatening other group members or acts of aggression/violence such as hitting, kicking or biting.
-Also, if a camper repeatedly leaves the group unannounced and are unable to be kept safely supervised, they may be sent home without a refund.
+Also, if a camper repeatedly leaves the group unannounced and is unable to be kept safely supervised, they may be sent home without a refund.

 Please administer all medications before bringing your camper to Nashville Sail Camp each day.
-Please alert the camp director of any issues or if your child will be bringing an inhaler or Epi-Pen, we can carry these in the chase boat on the water for quick access if needed.
+Please alert the camp director of any issues or if your child will be bringing an inhaler or Epi-Pen.
+We can carry these in the chase boat on the water for quick access if needed.

 Emergency Communication Plan

 Although we do our best to stay safe and prevent injuries and accidents, sometimes accidents happen.
 In the case of an injury or an emergency, we will do our best to communicate with parents (or emergency contacts) as soon as possible.
-Please note, that Nashville Sail Camp does not provide any transportation.
+Please note that Nashville Sail Camp does not provide any transportation.
 In case of an injury or emergency, the camp staff will assess the situation and call emergency services as appropriate.
 Once the nature of the injury/emergency has been established, parents will be notified by the camp director or the CEO.
 If the child’s parents cannot be reached, the designated emergency contacts will be called.
 If the injury or emergency is not life-threatening but requires further medical attention, the parents or emergency contacts will need to provide transportation to seek care.